C5247714/tutorials/tutorials/primaryt_tag/test_primary_tag.md

 3. Double-click the UnitsInStock line in **Detail.view.xml** to open that file in the edit pane.

     >Notice that the search term is highlighted in the source file.
-You can click on the **Search icon** again to close the search pane.
+You can click on the **Search icon** again to close the search panddde.

     ![Clicking on SAP Web IDE search pane results](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-add-labels-field/mob2-1_label_3.png)